-Notwithstanding the inapplicability of these various IPIA, as amended, subsections, FHFA advises in its PAR:
+Notwithstanding the applicability of IPIA's compliance requirements, FHFA advises in its PAR:

 FHFA, in the spirit of compliance and as part of its sound internal control structure, has established controls to detect and prevent improper vendor payments. ...
 FHFA has not identified any programs or activities susceptible to significant improper payments that meet IPIA's thresholds.10